The slug club

 -He looks a bit like… »

 -Severus Snape, back from the dead.
-Morning to you too, ma’am. » he answered.
-Severus held his hand, and she shook it, somewhat taken aback.
+Morning to you too, ma’am. » Severus held his hand, and she shook it, somewhat taken aback.
 Since they were all staring at her, she started shifting uneasily.

 -What can I do for you? » she asked.